arparaschiv/solar-coronal-inversion/docs/source/module_overview.rst

 * Time and Sys
 	Used during debug runs with high level of :ref:`verbosity <verbosity-label>`.

-* Sphinx, Sphinx-rtd-theme and Mist-parser
+* Sphinx, Sphinx-rtd-theme and Myst-parser
 	Libraries for building documentation and processing markdown files.
-Disabled as these are not required by the inversion.
+Disabled by default as these are not required for running the inversion.